7 Tips for Playa del Carmen

 Created with Fabric.js 4.6.0

-Speaking of 5th Ave brings me to my next tip for Playa del Carmen… get the fuck off 5th Ave.
-I know I said 5th Ave has many shops and restaurants, BUT…
+All that about the area surrounding 5th Ave brings me to my next tip for Playa del Carmen… get the fuck off 5th Ave.
+I know I said 5th Ave is the heart of downtown with many shops and restaurants, BUT…

 You’re going to be walking down 5th Ave, and you’re going to see colorful restaurants filled with tourists.
 Some will even have live music.
 And you’re going to think “hey, this place looks great!”
 And you’re going to stop.
 I get it.
 They look fun.
 And they might be.
 And yes, a Dos Equis here will be the same as a Dos Equis elsewhere.
 Bu once you get the overpriced tacos you ordered, you’re going to ask yourself “These are what tacos are like in Mexico?”
 They will look like microwaved chicken on a tortilla.